Search-based Testing of Simulink Models with Requirements Tables

 \section{Data Availability}

 The proposed solution, the models and the results are available at \cite{ReplicationPackage}.
 The replication package will be made publicly available and assigned a DOI upon acceptance.
-The CC model cannot be shared because it uses Simulink blocks from the VI-CarRealTime library.
+The CC model cannot be shared in its entirety because it uses Simulink blocks from the VI-CarRealTime library.